 A bearded dragon can eat up to 10 hornworms in one day, but this may be a bit too much for a healthy diet.

-Instead, offer 3 – 5 hornworms at each protein meal along with a staple such as circuits which have more protein.
+Instead, offer 3 – 5 hornworms at each protein meal and a staple such as crickets with more protein.

 How To Feed A Bearded Dragon Hornworms

 Feeding isn’t as simple as throwing the food in the tank and letting it be.

 There are a few considerations to keep in mind to keep your pet happy and healthy.

 First, make sure all hornworms are smaller than the distance between their eyes.

 Feeding a bearded dragon something bigger than this size is hazardous to their health.